 - Base training is about preparing your body for the demanding efforts you will be making during racing and is the fundamental base for all other high intensity training you’ll be doing later on in your training plan.

 - Stick to your plan and stay between 50-74% of Max heart rate at 95-105 rpm for as much of the ride as possible even if it involves the sacrifice of your bunch riding.

-- Balance your base training for functional strength training to ensure that you are challenging your whole body neurological system.
+- Include functional strength training in your base training to ensure that you are challenging your whole bodies neurological system.

 - To break the training up you can incorporate a very limited amount of high intensity efforts (above 90% of HMR) and spin-ups to keep you fresh.